 Every Goucher College study abroad program begins with a predeparture orientation to the country, city, and host university, which includes, among other information, an explanation of any local risks identified by the U.S. State Department and tips for enhancing personal safety.
 In addition, the Office of Global Education distributes a local emergency contact information card to each participant.
 Finally, host institutions, resident directors, and faculty program directors register each participant with the local U.S. Consulate or Interest Section upon arrival in the country.

 On-Site Care and Insurance

 Goucher College students participating in semester programs are covered by their host institution health plan during the semester.
 Goucher College students participating in the Intensive Course Abroad programs are covered by a mandatory health insurance policy, the cost of which is included in the program fee.
 Semester students also receive information about supplementary insurance during the predeparture orientation, as it is not mandatory or included in the program costs.
 Goucher College has established protocols to be used in the event of health emergency, serious accident, political crisis, natural disaster, crime, rape, or death of a participant.
 For security reasons these documents are not public.

-The Office of International Studies, host institution representatives, resident directors, and faculty program directors make every reasonable effort to keep abreast of local conditions and changes in local health and safety risks and to inform participants of these changes.
-The Office of International Studies automatically receives any Travel Warnings and Advisories from the US State Department as soon as they are issued and forwards this information to participants via email within 72 hours.
+The Office of Global Education, host institution representatives, resident directors, and faculty program directors make every reasonable effort to keep abreast of local conditions and changes in local health and safety risks and to inform participants of these changes.
+The Office of Global Education automatically receives any Travel Warnings and Advisories from the US State Department as soon as they are issued and forwards this information to participants via email within 72 hours.

 Local Contingency Plans